 Good question.
 Especially considering that I actually started out as Chemical Engineer from UCL who went into product & business development in the chemical & biodegradable field.
 (You know Ariel Liquid-Tabs or Quantum Finish tablets?
 Yeah, that’s what I helped develop.)

-My Thermomix journey started back in 2009, when my Polish sister-in-law, Emilia, suggested I host a demonstration as a I was busy mum with a 4-month old baby.
-Emilia was given a Thermomix TM31 as a wedding present, the previous year, and had raved about how she could make a soup in 15 minutes, bread in less than 2 minutes and risotto without the need to be in the kitchen.
+My Thermomix journey started back in 2009, when my Polish sister-in-law, Emilia, suggested I host a demonstration as I was a busy mum with a 4-month old baby.
+Emilia was given a Thermomix TM31 as a wedding present, the previous year, and had raved about how she could make soup in 15 minutes, bread in less than 2 minutes, and risotto without the need to be in the kitchen.
 She was so convincing that I booked a home demonstration.
 I was blown away by the fruit sorbet demonstration alone, and bought one on the spot.

 In September 2014, I finally decided to rebrand to ‘One Girl and her Thermie’ and start to blog, sharing the love I have for Thermomix and sharing it with everyone.
 It’s been the most rewarding and fantastic journey.
 Demonstrating Thermomix has become a passion of mine.
 I’ve earned new Thermomixes – the newer models Thermomix TM5 and Thermomix TM6, I’ve been on several amazing Advisor incentive trips from Kinsale to Madeira and Budapest to Lisbon.
-I’ve been awarded accolades such as the first to reach Loyalty programs Level 4 & 5 and been recognised as a Diamon Advisor two years in a row.
+I’ve been awarded accolades such as the first to reach Loyalty programs Level 4 & 5 and been recognised as a Diamond Advisor two years in a row.

 I’m often asked who my customer avatar is for Thermomix.
 Love cooking?
 Hate cooking?
-Bored of repetive menus?
+Bored of repetitive menus?
 Someone with kids?
 Time poor?
 Allergies?
 Well, the answer is anyone who eats.